MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-set-up-withholding-tax.md

 description: Describes how to set up things for Withholding tax (WHT) in the New Zealand version.
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords:
   ms.search.form: '28041, 28042, 28043, 118'
 ms.date: 11/23/2023
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---
-# <a name="set-up-withholding-tax-in-the-new-zealand-version"></a>Set up withholding tax in the New Zealand version
+# Set up withholding tax in the New Zealand version

 Withholding tax (WHT) is the tax withheld by a company when making a payment to a vendor, and it reduces the full amount owed to the vendor.
 The withheld tax is then remitted to tax authorities when the next Business Activity Statement (BAS) is submitted.